BuildForSDGCohort2/Team-926-Frontend/README.md

 # Team-926-Patient-Solution
-This App is a patient solution kit in which the patient can collection any health information needed.
+This App is a patient solution kit in which the patient can collect any health information needed.